De Niro, Pesci And Pacino Are At The Top Of Their Game In 'The Irishman'

 Sheeran becomes Bufalino's most reliable hit man: Desensitized to violence by his World War II military service, he kills efficiently and doesn't ask too many questions.
 He's so good at his job that Bufalino soon introduces him over the phone to Hoffa, played by Al Pacino.

-Before long, Sheeran is handling Hoffa's dirty work as well, and in their bond we see the insidious ties between unionized labor and organized crime.
-The Irishman compresses a lot of tumultuous history: There are re-enactments of famous mob killings, drive-by references to events such as the Bay of Pigs invasion, and even a brief nod to the conspiracy theory that the mob ordered the assassination of President Kennedy.
+Before long, Sheeran is handling Hoffa's dirty work as well, and in their bond, we see the insidious ties between unionized labor and organized crime.
+The Irishman compresses a lot of tumultuous history: There are reenactments of famous mob killings, drive-by references to events such as the Bay of Pigs invasion, and even a brief nod to the conspiracy theory that the mob ordered the assassination of President John F. Kennedy.

 But for all the movie's historical sweep and its colorful supporting turns by actors like Ray Romano, Bobby Cannavale and Harvey Keitel, it's the three central personalities that make the movie so engrossing.
 Scorsese is fascinated by the codes of loyalty that bind Sheeran, Bufalino and Hoffa — and also by the petty rivalries and power struggles that threaten to destroy them.

 De Niro, Pesci and Pacino are at the top of their game, in part because they aren't simply rehashing the iconic gangster types they've played before.
-Pesci makes Bufalino quiet and calculating — the complete opposite of the short-fused goodfella that won him an Oscar.
+Pesci makes Bufalino quiet and calculating — the complete opposite of the short-fused goodfella character that won him an Oscar.

 Pacino gets to go big and boisterous without tilting into bombast.
 He pours enormous affection into the role of Hoffa, a man of simple pleasures — he loves ice cream more than anything — and old-school habits, as we see when he unleashes hell on someone who shows up late to a meeting.